sashaapia/filament-starter-kit/README.md

+# ENGLISH
-# Filament Laravel Application (version française plus bas)
+# Filament Laravel Application

 This is a Laravel application with Filament for the admin panel.
 Follow the steps below to set up the project on a new computer after cloning the repository.